Raptors set franchise scoring record, win 144-123 over Kings

 Raptors: Visit Golden State on Sunday.
 Toronto has won three straight in the series, most recently beating the Warriors to clinch a playoff berth in March of last year.

 Kings: Host the Trail Blazers on Saturday night.
-The two teams play again at Golden 1 Center next Wednesday.
+The two teams play again at Golden1 Center next Wednesday.

 More AP NBA: https://apnews.com/tag/NBA and https://twitter.com/AP_Sports